photo by Kristen Fortier

-I have a small shop in the Mission District, San Francisco.
-My projects thread the design elements from my architecture background with fabrication processes from my extensive apprenticeship with a master woodworker; I think this combination makes my approach unique.
-I've been known to design and build everything from shelves to Victorian stairwells to high end conference tables.
+I have a small shop in San Francisco’s Sunset District.
+My projects thread the design elements from my architecture background with fabrication processes culled from my extensive apprenticeship with a master woodworker; I think this combination makes my approach unique.
+I've been known to design and build everything from modern shelves and Victorian stairwells to high-end conference tables.

-My goal, after achieving a solid foundation in digital architecture, was to learn how to build these designs with skilled hands.
-I achieved this goal completing a two year apprenticing intensive under Dennis Hodges at DK Designs.
+My goal, after achieving a solid foundation in digital architecture, was to learn how to build my ambitious designs with skilled hands.
+I achieved this goal completing a two-year apprenticing intensive under Dennis Hodges at DK Designs.

 Are you interested in unique solutions to contemporary conundrums, designed and built with intention and soul?
 Let’s talk.